Nature Center FAQ

 What is the history of the Nature Center?

 The Highlands Nature Center, which is housed in the Clark Foreman Museum Building, is currently a program of the Highlands Biological Station, an inter-institutional center of the University of North Carolina.
-HBS also includes the Biological Laboratory, whose major focus is graduate education and research, and the Botanical Garden.
+Highlands Biological Station also includes the Biological Laboratory–whose major focus is graduate education and research–and the Botanical Garden.
 But it hasn’t always been so.

-Clark Foreman and other leading citizens of Highlands pushed for the establishment of a museum of natural history, which came into being in 1927.
-In 1930 the institution was formally incorporated as the Highlands Museum and Biological Laboratory.
-Originally housed as an annex to the Hudson Library, the first public library in the state of NC, a new home was built in 1930 and named the Sam T. Weyman Memorial Laboratory.
+Clark Foreman and other leading citizens of Highlands pushed for the establishment of a museum of natural history, which launched in 1927.
+In 1930, the institution was formally incorporated as the Highlands Museum and Biological Laboratory.
+Originally housed as an annex to the Hudson Library–the first public library in the state of NC–a new location was built in 1930 and named the Samuel T. Weyman Memorial Laboratory.
 The building that presently houses the Nature Center was constructed between 1939 and 1941 by the Works Progress Administration (similar to the Civilian Conservation Corps and also part of Roosevelt’s New Deal).
 Native granite from the Highlands Quarry was used, and the wood is wormy chestnut salvaged from the nearby national forest.
 The amphitheater behind the Nature Center was also constructed at this time.
 Following a renovation in 2001, the Nature Center now offers exhibits and year-round educational programming to regional schools.

 Who funds the Nature Center?

 We receive funding through several sources.
 The Highlands Biological Station receives some state funding from the UNC system, administered through Western Carolina University.
 Since 2003, the Nature Center has been a funded member of the NC Grassroots Science Museums Collaborative, an organization of North Carolina museums and nature centers funded by the NC Department of Environment and Natural Resources (DENR).
 We also raise money through memberships and donations to the Highlands Biological Foundation.
-Won’t you consider becoming a member?
+Please consider becoming a member!